-If you plan to make use of the splash areas in the park, like Casey Jr. Splash ‘N’ Soak Station or the vertical fountains in Epcot, you may want to bring a swim suit so your kiddo can do a quick change after playing.
+If you plan to make use of the splash areas in the park, like Casey Jr. Splash ‘N’ Soak Station, you may want to bring a swimsuit so your kiddo can do a quick change after playing.

-This was a great option for us when Oscar was a toddler because he needed a new diaper anyway so we just got him all dry after he had fun.
+This was a great option for us when our boys were small.
 And this is another great use for those plastic bags you packed.

 Look how prepared you are!